 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 This unit is an individualised project and/or practical work involving laboratory experimentation, community service or research undertaken in areas of major study, under the supervision of an academic staff member or designate.
 Students undertake the unit as part of graduate courses to ensure industry experience and competency.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) student evaluation form (by placement host) and (2) student's practicum report.
+Indicative assessments in this unit are as follows: (1) student evaluation form (by placement host) and (2) student's practicum report.
 Further information is available in the unit outline.